danielgerlag/jworkflow/jworkflow.providers.aws/README.md

 # AWS providers for JWorkflow

-Provides support to run multi-node clusters of [JWorkflow](../README.md), by providing a distributed shared work queue.
+Provides support to run multi-node clusters of [JWorkflow](../README.md), by providing a distributed lock manager (via DynamoDB) and/or a shared work queue (via Simple Queue Service).

 ## Installing